Multi-dimensional third-order time-implicit scheme for conservation laws: Numerical tests

 For sake of simplicity, unless specified, a uniform grid is used, with $h=\Delta x=\Delta y$.
 All tests are run in parallel using PETSc libraries for grid management and parallel computing \cite{petsc-efficient,petsc-user-ref}.

-For some tests we will compare the scheme without time-limiting ($Q_{NL}$ in the figure legends), the time-limited Quinpi scheme (value of $\gamma$ in the legends) and an explicit scheme using the optimal third-order SSP-RK and the same $\CWENOZ$ reconstruction of the Quinpi scheme (ERK in the legends).
+For some tests we will compare the scheme without time-limiting ($Q_{NL}$ in the figure legends), the time-limited Quinpi scheme (\revTre{$Q_\gamma$ in the figure legends with the value of $\gamma$ in the captions}) and an explicit scheme using the optimal third-order SSP-RK and the same $\CWENOZ$ reconstruction of the Quinpi scheme (ERK in the legends).